Argus Range

-The Argus Range is a mountain range located in Inyo County, California, southeast of the town of Darwin.
+The Argus Range is a mountain range located primarily in Inyo County, California, southeast of the town of Darwin.
 The range forms the western boundary of Panamint Valley, and the northwestern boundary of Searles Valley.
 The Coso Range is located to the west, and the Panamint Range to the east.

 Geography

 The Argus Range is one of the westernmost of the Basin and Range Province ranges.
 The northern end of the range is just south of the Panamint Springs Resort on Highway 190.
 The range runs south to Argus Peak, just northwest of Searles Lake, near the town of Trona, California.
 In addition to Argus Peak, the range contains Maturango Peak.
+The southernmost end of the range is in San Bernardino County.